About the MScPl Program

 Although the built environment has been their traditional field of practice, today the work of planners involves social, economic, environmental, cultural and other such vital considerations.
 In spatial scale, it ranges from the design of individual communities to policy planning at the national level to international development.
 Planning specializations include land use, housing, transportation, urban design, social policy, public health, economic development, international development, and the environment—among others.

-This is a time of rapidly increasing global demand for expertise and creativity in planning, as city-regions throughout the world face radical challenges to the quality of urban life in the face of climate change, anti-Black and other forms of racism, and the socio-spatial inequalities associated with gender, race, class and other forms of oppression.
+This is a time of rapidly increasing global demand for expertise and creativity in planning, as city-regions throughout the world face major challenges to the quality of urban life in the face of climate change, anti-Black and other forms of racism, and the socio-spatial inequalities associated with gender, race, sexuality, class and other forms of oppression and difference.
 In this context, the education of planners assumes an unprecedented importance.
 The growing need for planning practitioners and academics worldwide is linked to:

 - The importance of city-regions to economic viability, social cohesion, environmental sustainability and human well-being;